darkiesan/EOS-Ansible/README.md

 # EOS-Ansible
-ANsible playbooks and Jina2 templates for EOS devices
+Ansible playbooks and Jina2 templates for EOS devices